Home Modification Loans

-Washington and Oregon residents of all ages with disabilities of all types, including seniors with age-related functional limitations, are eligible.
-Click here for a loan application checklist to find out if you are ready to apply.
+Washington, Oregon, and Idaho residents of all ages with disabilities of all types, including seniors with age-related functional limitations, are eligible.

-For answers to some common questions regarding our home modification loans click here.
+For answers to some common questions regarding our home modification loans, please scroll down or click here.

 What are home modifications?

 Home modifications are environmental interventions aiming to support the activity performance of people with disabilities or seniors in the home.
 Home modifications can be a crucial element to the independence and safety of an individual, and/or the ability to age-in-place.

 For a list of home modification resources in Washington and Oregon, including other funding sources and specialists, click here.